edgedb/edgedb-js/packages/create/src/recipes/nextjs/README.md

 This recipe provides a starting point for building a [Next.js](https://nextjs.org/) application with EdgeDB as the database.
 It is based on the official Next.js starter template.

-We try to actively monitor and incorporate significant changes from the original "create-app" templates to to ensure developers have access to the latest features and best practices.
+We try to actively monitor and incorporate significant changes from the original "create-app" templates to ensure developers have access to the latest features and best practices.
 However, we might not cover every possible configuration or permutation due to the vast scope of possibilities.

 ✨ Check out the [`@edgedb/create` package](https://github.com/edgedb/edgedb-js/blob/master/packages/create/README.md) for more information.